 For those who initially came to Christ in that movement, it was all they knew.
 People who were attracted from mainline churches found an appealing vitality and sense of belonging.

-In 1971, six months after the Fullerton Assembly began meeting as a local church, the Geftakys' and Marguerite Harrison went on another trip, this time for six-months, visiting her contacts in the U.S., and and this time in Europe, as well.
+In 1971, six months after the Fullerton Assembly began meeting as a local church, the Geftakys's and Marguerite Harrison went on another trip, this time for six-months, visiting Sister Harrison's contacts in the U.S., and and this time in Europe, as well.
 George instituted a yearly practice of visiting these groups and contacts.
-Within two years George quit his insurance job in order to give full time to the ministry.
+Within two years George quit his insurance job, assessing that that the ministry had grown to the point where he could be financially supported full time.
 Betty continued to teach school for several years.

 People from across the U. S. and Europe began to visit Fullerton for George’s seminars.
 George was invited to hold seminars in some of these places.
 In time the Fullerton Assembly grew to over 300, with another 200 visiting for seminars.

 Smaller Assemblies were begun in some of these places.
-George designated two men as "Leading Brothers" in each of these Assemblies, whom he instructed how the groups were to be run.
+George designated two men as "Leading Brothers" in each of these Assemblies, whom he instructed in running the groups.
 In each Assembly the Leading Brothers met every Sunday night to discuss decisions and directives from George.
-While George taught that each local Assembly was autonymous, in reality all the Assemblies were directly and regularly accountable to George.
+While George taught that each local Assembly was autonomous, in reality all the Assemblies were directly and regularly accountable to George.

-Following the Brethren tradition, formal training such as seminary was not considered necessary for the roles of leadership and preaching.
+Following the Brethren tradition, formal seminary training was considered irrelevant for the roles of leadership and preaching.
+Men were trained "in the schoolroom of the believer."
 Theoretically, they repudiated the concept of a paid clergy, teaching that men should hold down full-time jobs, in addition to their church responsibilities.
-However, George, as well as both his sons and several other men, were "supported full-time in the Work".
+In practice, however, George, as well as both his sons and several other men, were "supported full-time in the Work".

 "The Work"